Zyrafau/Microcontrollers/README.md

 6. step_game

 This Arduino Uno project lets you play with the microcontroller.
 Thanks to photoresistors it shows position of your finger.
 It is cure for boredom!
-Version: 28BYJ-48 5V stepper motor with ULN2003 driver
+version: 28BYJ-48 5V stepper motor with ULN2003 driver

 7. the_office